Denzeduous/breezevm-portfolio/index.md

 * No importing shared libraries or other BVMAsm code (the latter is implemented, but entirely untested)

 * Does not account for endianness

-## How to Build BreezeVM
-There is a `Makefile` in the root directory of the project.

-* To update the repo, simply type `make update-breeze`, which is just `git pull` under the hood.

-* To update the `lib` (currently unused, but may be used in the future), run `make update-lib`.

-* To build the assembler, run `make assembler`.
-The assembler will then be created in the `bin` directory.

-* To build the VM, run `make vm`.
-The VM will then be created in the `bin` directory.

-* To clean up the binary directory, run `make clean`.

-## How to Use BVMAsm
-In order to assemble a BVMAsm file, one first needs to create a file titled `[name].bvmasm` with BVM assembly in it, then call the assembler (`bvmasm`) on the file(s).
-If there are any errors, it will let you know, but if there are none, a `program.bbc` file will be created.

-## How to Use BVM
-In order to interpret a `.bbc` file, you must call the VM (`bvm`) on the file.
-From there, the VM will attempt to load then de-serialize the file passed.
-If it does not find the file, or the serialization is invalid, the VM will halt and error out.
-If there are any errors during interpretation, the VM will error out and halt.

-## BVM For Administrators
-BVM currently requires no configuration, and will be standard across all builds.
-There is no hosting or anything similar required to use BreezeVM. `bvmasm` and `bvm` must simply be installed on any computer that needs to use it.
-BVM, unless intrinsic procedures are added and used that can access outside resources such as the file system and the internet, is entirely isolated and does not pose any inherit security risks that have to be accounted for.

 # Other Projects I've Worked On
 | Name              | Description                                                                                                                                                                                                                                                        | Technologies                                   | GitHub                                                                         |